Chavez supporters protest coup ruling

 Eleven justices voted in favor of the officers, eight voted against.
 There was no immediate response from Chavez.

-Two army generals and two navy admirals argued in court that their actions in the military's takeover of the government came after armed forces commander Gen. Lucas Rincon said Chavez resigned on April 11 amid demonstrations and rioting, something that was later disputed by Chavez.
+Two army generals and two navy admirals argued that their actions in the military's takeover of the government came after armed forces commander Gen. Lucas Rincon said Chavez resigned on April 11 amid demonstrations and rioting, something that was later disputed by Chavez.

 Since taking office in 1998, Chavez had faced growing protests from many in Venezuela who opposed his autocratic rule.